shieldworks/aegis-web/docs/index.md

 * Records last creation and last update timestamps for your secrets,
 * Has a version history for your secrets,
 * Stores backups of your secrets encrypted at rest,
+* Enables GoLang transformations on your secrets,
+* Can interpolate your stored secrets onto Kubernetes `Secret`s,
+* Enables federation of your secrets across namespaces and clusters,
 * and more.

 These are not achievable by using Kubernetes `Secret`s only.